Mart Green: Film making

 Every Tribe Entertainment (ETE) has released two films: Beyond the Gates of Splendor, a 2002 documentary, and End of the Spear, a 2005 adventure drama, both about the 1956 killing of five missionaries in Ecuador.
 ETE's producer is Bill Ewing and director is Jim Hanon, a first-time director.
 The film company's total budget for start up costs and its first two movies was around $20 million.

-Mart's son, Brent Green has also taken up the art of film with his company Toy Gun Films, which produced the films En Tus Manos and Paper Flower (film).
+Mart's son, Brent Green has also taken up the art of film with his company Toy Gun Films, which produced the films En Tus Manos and Paper Flower.

-In 2011 EthnoGraphic Media released the film "Little Town of Bethlehem"—a documentary about three men and their mission to find a peaceful resolution to the Israeli–Palestinian conflict—directed by Jim Hanon and produced by Mart Green.
+In 2011 EthnoGraphic Media released the film Little Town of Bethlehem—a documentary about three men and their mission to find a peaceful resolution to the Israeli–Palestinian conflict—directed by Jim Hanon and produced by Mart Green.
 The film is a "sympathetic portrayal of the Palestinian cause".
 Pro-Israel activists were dismayed that the documentary was shown on hundreds of college campuses.
 David Brog, executive director of Christians United for Israel, lamented that the film would convince "young people that Israel is the greatest evil of our time".

 Green is a member of the board of directors of the Come and See Foundation, a 501(c)(3) organization created to assist with the funding of the historical character drama TV series The Chosen.